lgxnder/proto-hmg/README.md

-A fork of the web game Proto23 that cleans up some of the codebase, meant to make it easier to read and modify.
+A fork of the web game Proto23 that provides a new starting path for the player.